20 Best Things to Do in Rancho Cucamonga, CA

 The large pond on the southern end has ducks and turtles as well as beautiful landscaping that make it a favorite destination.

-Stay here for a while and hang out with the cute animals or take stunning pictures to share with friends and family.
+I love staying here for a while to hang out with the cute animals or take stunning pictures to share with friends and family.

-The other areas of the park as equally gorgeous, with rows of trees and verdant grounds where you can just lie down and forget your worries.
+The other areas of the park are equally gorgeous, with rows of trees and verdant grounds where I can just lie down and forget my worries.

-If you want to work up a sweat, there are running trails, baseball and soccer fields, and play areas for everyone to use.
+If I want to work up a sweat, there are running trails, baseball and soccer fields, and play areas for everyone to use.

 Buy Fresh Produce at the Farmers’ Market